Moussa Djoumoi

-Moussa Djoumoi (born 16 July 1999) is a footballer who plays as a forward for Swiss Promotion League club Stade Nyonnais.
+Moussa Djoumoi (born 16 July 1999) is a footballer who plays as a forward for Swiss fourth-tier 1.
+Liga club FC Portalban/Gletterens.
 Born in Mayotte, he plays for the Comoros national team.

 Club career

 In 2008, Djoumoi began his youth career at FC Lyon in France where he remained for eight seasons, before joining the youth setup of Olympique Lyonnais in 2016.
 He moved to Saint-Priest one year later, where he played three games in the National 2.
 After one season, Djoumoi played for the reserve team of Angers in the National 3, scoring a goal in 12 games, before returning to Saint-Priest in 2019.

 After his contract had expired in June 2022, Djoumoi joined Stade Nyonnais in the Swiss Promotion League on 8 August.

 International career

 Djoumoi made his senior international debut for Comoros in a 2021 FIFA Arab Cup qualification match against Palestine, scoring his side's lone goal in a 5–1 defeat.
 He was part of the Comoros squad that first took part in the Africa Cup of Nations in 2021.